nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 be updated, and all items in the inventory will be listed.
 An instance of `CommandResult` will be created, generating the result of the execution.
 The `LogicManager` class will receive the result of the execution.

-The following activity diagram summarizes what happens when a user executes a new command:
+The following activity diagram summarizes what happens when a user executes the list command:

 ![ListActivityDiagram](images/ListActivityDiagram.png)